anupamjain16/TabVista/README.md

 - Edit `styles.css` to modify themes and layout
 - Modify `index.html` to add/remove quick links
 - Update `script.js` to change functionality
+- The default theme is dark, but users can toggle to light mode
+- Theme preference is saved between sessions

 ## Contributing